Elective Title: 93RT700 — CLINICAL RADIATION ONCOLOGY

 Location: Department of Radiation Oncology - IU School of Medicine, IU Health Melvin & Bren Simon Cancer Center, Roudebush VA Medical Center, IU Health Methodist Hospital (Indianapolis)

-Other Faculty: Paul Anthony, MD; Gordon Guo, MD; Mark Langer, MD; Tim Lautenschlaeger, MD; Feng-Ming Kong, MD; Naoyuki Saito, MD; Gordon Watson, MD; Richard Zellars, MD; Huisi Ai, PhD; Joseph Dynlacht, PhD; Jian-Yue Jin, PhD; Marc Mendonca, PhD; Xiaoyi Lu, PhD.
-[List provided by Evern Amos, 944-1315].
+Other Faculty: Jordan Holmes, MD MPH (co-director); Paul Anthony, MD; Gordon Guo, MD; Mark Langer, MD; Tim Lautenschlaeger, MD; Feng-Ming Kong, MD; Naoyuki Saito, MD; Gordon Watson, MD; Richard Zellars, MD; Ryan Rhome, MD; Susannah Ellsworth, MD; Huisi Ai, PhD; Joseph Dynlacht, PhD; Colleen Desrosiers, PhD; Jian-Yue Jin, PhD; Marc Mendonca, PhD; Xiaoyi Lu, PhD.

-- 5) Present a talk that addresses an oncologic question using primary source literature- The question may relate to clinical or basic science (ISC1)
+- 6) Present a talk that addresses an oncologic question using primary source literature- The question may relate to clinical or basic science.
+(ISC5)

 - Clinical Performance Evaluation Form 1.
 Contouring case study set- student will contour on a sample case using radiographic atlases, and validity will be checked by course director.
 2. Student will present a case to faculty and accuracy of assessments and validity of conclusions will be evaluated.
 3. Course director will attend talk or review slides and appropriateness of slides to objective of using primary literature to address a focused question will be judged on criteria A) whether the student identifies an oncologic question that can be operationally answered B) whether there is evidence that primary literature data bases were consulted to address the question C) whether the analysis of the literature with respect to the question was accurate and relevant D) whether the display of the analysis was informative and efficient.